 First of all I must clarify that I didn’t just start browsing for rugs, out of boredom, shopping addiction or lack of better things to do.
 I had reasons.
 You see, despite being relatively new, my current rug looks disheveled and sad, due to intense canine activity.
-Clearly it wasn’t the right buy, although the sales person talked me into believing it was the perfect rug.
+Clearly it wasn’t the right buy, although the sales person assured me it was the perfect rug.
 As it turns out, that perfection didn’t pass the test of the dog paws.

 Apart from getting a different type and hopefully longer lasting rug, I would also like to brighten up the living room.
 OK, I may be aiming too high here, but something whitish would really tick the box.
 And last but not least, it was 60% off and free shipping – good time to buy a new rug, was it not?
 If only I didn’t end up questioning my choice.
 Is this rug still in style?

 Ah, trends.
 To follow or not to follow, that is the question.

 For example, I’ve recently read about a colour that is so absolutely and totally out of trend, that it is absolutely and totally not to be used in our homes.
 Oh, my.
 Bad news for me as such a lover of all colours.

 Are you a trend follower?
 Do you “dare” to use a colour or homewares that are “omg, so last season”?